Skip to content

 #Frequently Asked Questions

 A Galaxy costs exactly 1,000 TikTok coins.
-This price has been consistent since TikTok introduced the gift.
-The dollar equivalent shifts based on your purchase method and regional pricing, but the coin cost stays at 1,000.
+This price has been consistent since TikTok introduced the gift, and the dollar equivalent shifts based on your purchase method and regional pricing.

 The Universe at 44,999 coins, which works out to roughly $562-670 USD depending on your purchase method.
 According to Dexerto’s complete TikTok gift list, there are over 100 gifts total, and custom bundles can reach up to 2,500,000 coins.

 Yes, typically by about 25%.
 Apple and Google charge TikTok a 30% platform fee on in-app purchases, and TikTok passes part of that cost to buyers.
-The website at tiktok.com/coin skips this markup entirely.
+The website at tiktok.com/coin skips this markup entirely, which is why heavier gifters tend to keep a desktop browser bookmarked.

 Yes.
 TikTok’s algorithm gives priority to live streams that receive gifts and active engagement.
 When you send a Galaxy, it signals that the stream is worth watching, which can push it onto more For You pages.
 Even smaller gifts like roses have a similar effect on a smaller scale.